 - Using technical charts and manuals to plan work procedures

 - Inspecting components of diesel engines and vehicles, including brakes, steering mechanisms and transmissions

 - Providing maintenance services such as changing oil and rotating tires

 A diesel mechanic school provides the knowledge needed to work on a variety of vehicles, but some mechanics want to specialize their career.
 The following are some examples of specializations pursued by graduates of diesel mechanic trade schools.

 - Diesel auto mechanics.
-These diesel service technicians inspect, repair and maintain small autos to ensure they run smoothly.
-Small cars are rarely subjected the same conditions as larger engines, so repair and maintenance tasks tend to vary.
+These diesel service technicians inspect, repair and maintain auto engines to ensure they run smoothly.

 - Bus and truck mechanics.
 As their title suggests, bus and truck mechanics tend to specialize in larger diesel engines.
 Often these vehicles are subjected to higher loads and run-times than passenger cars and require special care.